What Is An SSRI Drug (Antidepressant)?

 • Sexual dysfunction

-Some people experience more severe symptoms, including manic behavior, suicidal thoughts,* chest pain, and hives or an allergic reaction.
-Children and young adults may be more likely to experience thoughts of suicide, which is why they are less often prescribed to this population.
+Some people experience more severe symptoms, including manic behavior, suicidal thoughts, chest pain, hives, or another allergic reaction.
+Children and young adults may be more likely to experience thoughts of suicide, which is why SSRIs are less often prescribed to this population.

-With SSRIs, it is also possible to have a rare side effect called , where too much serotonin builds up in the body.
+With SSRIs, it is also possible to have a rare side effect called serotonin syndrome, where too much serotonin builds up in the body.
 Serotonin syndrome can be deadly, and the symptoms may include confusion, headaches, diarrhea, palpitations, tremors, twitching, shivering, and more.
-If these are ignored, they can progress to unconsciousness, seizures, fever, and erratic heartbeat.
-The risk may be higher if you're taking more than one SSRI at a time and when you first start taking them.
-There is also a chance of this occurring if you take an SSRI with St. John's Wort, an herbal supplement.
-Serotonin syndrome can be a serious condition that requires hospitalization.
+If symptoms of serotonin syndrome are ignored, they can progress to unconsciousness, seizures, fever, and erratic heartbeat.
+The risk of serotonin syndrome may be higher if you're taking more than one serotonergic medication at a time and when you first start taking them.
+Serotonin syndrome may also occur if you take an SSRI with St. John's Wort, an herbal supplement.
+Serotonin syndrome can be a serious condition that requires hospitalization and may be fatal.

 Need help managing depression symptoms?